rufio89/rufio89.github.io/_posts/2020-07-08-quick-sourdough-recipe.markdown

 Knead and check opacity for "window pane" effect.
 This is when its ready for first proof.
 Then let it sit for 3 hours.

-Knead again and let it sit fro another 2 or 3 hours.
+Knead again and let it sit for another 2 or 3 hours.
 At this point you can put it in the fridge and let it prove overnight if you want.

 Oven Prep - 450 Deg for 30-35 Minutes.
 Keep an eye on it